Supreme Court to Rule on FCC's Universal Service Fund Legality | Law-Order

 Supreme Court to Rule on FCC's Universal Service Fund Legality

-The U.S. Supreme Court is set to determine the legality of the FCC-operated Universal Service Fund, which supports telecommunication access.
-Challengers argue Congress unlawfully delegated its authority to the FCC, raising constitutional questions.
-A decision is expected by June, impacting broadband expansion efforts across the U.S.
+The U.S. Supreme Court will determine the legality of a fund managed by the FCC designed to expand telecommunications services.
+This follows claims that Congress unlawfully delegated its authority.
+The case hinges on constitutional principles regarding Congress's power to delegate legislative functions.

-The U.S. Supreme Court has agreed to review the legality of a congressionally authorized fund managed by the Federal Communications Commission (FCC), aimed at expanding telecommunication services.
-The challenge questions whether Congress unlawfully delegated its revenue-raising authority to the FCC, a federal agency.
+The U.S. Supreme Court has agreed to deliberate on the legality of a congressionally mandated fund managed by the Federal Communications Commission (FCC).
+This examination follows accusations that Congress illegally delegated its powers to an independent agency, questioning the constitutionality of such actions.

-In 1996, Congress approved the Telecommunications Act, enabling the FCC to oversee the Universal Service Fund, which collects around $9 billion annually to support phone and internet services, particularly in rural and underserved areas.
-The case has sparked significant legal debate, examining the non-delegation doctrine.
+The fund in question, part of the Telecommunications Act of 1996, is critical in promoting telecommunications access across the U.S. It benefits rural areas, low-income families, Native American lands, schools, and libraries.
+Each telecommunications carrier contributes to the fund, which collects about $9 billion annually.

-The Supreme Court, dominated by a 6-3 conservative majority, has recently limited federal regulatory power in various rulings.
-The pending decision, expected by June, could have far-reaching effects on telecommunication service distribution and federal agency authority.
+The legal battle involves the non-delegation doctrine, with challengers, including Consumers' Research, arguing that Congress wrongfully handed over its revenue-raising role to the FCC.
+The issue is set to be reviewed by the Supreme Court with a decision expected by June.

 (With inputs from agencies.)